 |3||Narayan Madhukar Kashte||Soyanjana Tq.
 Partur||17/12/2015||2 Goats|

 There is a very famous saying "Give a man a fish, he will eat for a day.
 But teach him how to fish, he will eat for the rest of his life".
 Until 2015, We use to provide money to deceased farmer families.
 But when we thought on certain questions like 'how long they could have survived on it?'
 'How long we could keep sending money?' it made us to re-think on the format of our aid being provided to farmers.
 Additionally, with experience from last 2 years, we understood that our farmers have a strong self-esteem and not everyone of them is happy to accept free money.
 They wanted to be helped in a way by which they can again stand on their own feet.
 Also, having money was not sufficient, because until this day the farmer's wife never had been in to a situation where she have to purchase seeds, fertilizer or pesticides needed for farming.
-Having thought on all these points, In 2016 we decided to provide them all that they would need for farming, like furrowing their farms by tractors, providing high quality seeds, fertilizers and pesticides etc. All it was supposed to be made available at free of cost and most importantly right at their door.
+Having thought on all these points, In 2016 we decided to provide them all that they would need for farming, like furrowing their farms by tractors, providing high quality seeds, fertilizers and pesticides etc. All this was supposed to be made available at free of cost and most importantly right at their door.

 We selected 10 deceased farmer's families from Partur taluka and assisted them for a complete crop season - Jun to March.
-This pilot project has been very satisfactory and a exemplary project.
+This pilot project of worth Rs.
+1,18,833/- has been very satisfactory and a exemplary project.
 Those 10 farmers have produced total 73 Quintals of Cotton, 55 Quintals of Soyabean and 10 Quintals of Toor out of 20-22 acres – which would make them earn approximately 6 lakhs in all together.
 By this refined approach we didn't hurt their self-esteem as they were the one who actually worked in those farms, sowed seeds and cultivated those crops.
 They have earned far more than what we use to provide them in the form of net cash, but most important thing is that they got their confidence back, which money could have never done it.

 |1||Dattatray Kakde||Walkhed Tq.
 Partur||Cotton, Soyabean||Cotton 5.5 Quintal, Soyabean 12 Quintal|